CyberCookie/siegel/README.md

 <br />

-#### Siegel is a higly opiniated SPA development platform to build and host any scale projects in a simple way.
+#### Siegel is a higly opiniated SPA development platform to build and host any scale projects in a simple way

 <br />